Skip to content

 Stream groups manage how Amazon GameLift Streams allocates resources and handles concurrent streams, allowing you to effectively manage capacity and costs.
 Within a stream group, you specify an application to stream, streaming locations and their capacity, and the stream class you want to use when streaming applications to your end-users.
 A stream class defines the hardware configuration of the compute resources that Amazon GameLift Streams will use when streaming, such as the CPU, GPU, and memory.

 Stream capacity represents the number of concurrent streams that can be active at a time.
 You set stream capacity per location, per stream group.
-There are two types of capacity, always-on and on-demand:
+The following capacity settings are available:

 Values for capacity must be whole number multiples of the tenancy value of the stream group's stream class.